 Important information: As a general rule, medical services and hospital treatment are subject to advance payment – sometimes to a significant sum.
 Conclusion of international health insurance with repatriation insurance is urgently advised.

 Yellow fever: When travelling from a country declared by the WHO as a yellow fever endemic area, proof of valid yellow fever vaccination is required.
 A list of yellow fever endemic areas can be found at www.who.int.
-The border authorities have been instructed to implement these rules consistently and to either send back travellers with the corresponding travel profile who do not avail of vaccination documents or to quarantine them for 6 days at their own expense.
+The border authorities have been instructed to implement these rules consistently and to either send back travellers with the corresponding travel profile who do not avail of vaccination documents or to quarantine them for six days at their own expense.

 Diarrhoea: Most diarrhoea disorders can be avoided by observing the following hygiene rules: Only use water from a safe source, e.g. bottled water, never tap water.
 Also use drinking water for washing dishes and brushing your teeth.
 Boil, peel or disinfect food.
 Make sure your food is safe from flies.
 Wash your hands with soap as often as possible but always after using the bathroom, before preparing food and before eating.